 Research

 My current research investigates the responsibilities of technology companies and what democracy demands from private and artificial agents.
+Most of my work is available in pre-print form in open-access repositories such as PhilPapers, Academia.edu, ResearchGate, and SSRN.

 One stream of work concerns the conditions under which technology companies have duties to police the sales and usage of their products.
 When can technology firms be complicit in the misuse or abuse of the products they sell?
 Conversely, when can efforts by technology firms to control sales and usage constitute abuses of power?
 A pair of papers on these questions is currently under review.